 This course meets in the spring semester and examines sport throughout the world with an emphasis on sports that may be more popular outside the U.S., such as soccer, rugby, and cycling.
 Students also study sport organizations and structure.
-In May, the class learns more about the world of sport as they travel to England and France to attend lectures and sporting events, meet with professionals in famous sporting venues such as Wimbledon, the 2012 Olympic sites, Roland Garros, and the Stade de France.
+In May, the class learns more about the world of sport as they travel to Western Europe (possibilities: Ireland, England, France) to attend lectures and sporting events, meet with professionals in sport management, and visit famous sporting venues such as Wimbledon, the 2012 Olympic sites, Roland Garros, and the Stade de France.

 Contact:Prof. Charles Goolsby